ketut-garjita/de-zoomcamp-2024/learning/module4/dbt-cloud-IDE-setup.md

 ## 3. Generate BigQuery credentials
-In order to let dbt connect to your warehouse, you'll need to generate a keyfile.
+In order to let dbt connect to our warehouse, we'll need to generate a keyfile.
 This is analogous to using a database username and password with most other data warehouses.

 - Start the GCP credentials wizard.
-Make sure your new project is selected in the header.
-If you do not see your account or project, click your profile picture to the right and verify you are using the correct email account.
+Make sure our new project is selected in the header.
+If we do not see our account or project, click our profile picture to the right and verify we are using the correct email account.
 For Credential Type:
    - From the Select an API dropdown, choose BigQuery API
-   - Select Application data for the type of data you will be accessing
+   - Select Application data for the type of data we will be accessing
    - Click Next to create a new service account.

-- Create a service account for your new project from the Service accounts page.
+- Create a service account for our new project from the Service accounts page.
 For more information, refer to Create a service account in the Google Cloud docs.
-As an example for this guide, you can:
+As an example for this guide, we can:
    - Type dbt-user as the Service account name
    - From the Select a role dropdown, choose BigQuery Job User and BigQuery Data Editor roles and click Continue
    - Leave the Grant users access to this service account fields blank
    - Click Done

-- Create a service account key for your new project from the Service accounts page.
+- Create a service account key for ourr new project from the Service accounts page.
 For more information, refer to Create a service account key in the Google Cloud docs.
-When downloading the JSON file, make sure to use a filename you can easily remember.
+When downloading the JSON file, make sure to use a filename  we can easily remember.
 For example, dbt-user-creds.json.
-For security reasons, dbt Labs recommends that you protect this JSON file like you would your identity credentials; for example, don't check the JSON file into your version control software.
+For security reasons, dbt Labs recommends that  we protect this JSON file like  we would our identity credentials; for example, don't check the JSON file into our version control software.

 ![image](https://github.com/garjita63/de-zoomcamp-2024/assets/77673886/9513fb3e-c62e-49dd-9244-89e5e9f1f826)